Flowers are so nice to add to your skincare, they draw you right in elevate the way you feel. Flowers bring beauty, healing and sweet aromatics.

 Grow: When you grow your own flowering herbs, you have access to the freshest blooms, really potent and fragrant.
 And, for many people, growing herbs brings so much joy, and it part of the healing that nature provides.

-Forage: But you can also forage wild blooms.
+Forage: You can also forage wild blooms.
 Sign up for weed-walk classes in your area, its a great way to learn about what grows around you, how to identify it, and how to harvest responsibly.

 Purchase: You can also purchase a lot of dried flowers from online herb stores, like chamomile, lavender, calendula.
 Some of my favorite online stores in the US are:

 Also, if you have a good source of herbal tea – a little tea shop or even in supermarkets – you can often find rose tea, lavender, chamomile – to use in your recipes.
-For years, my only access to herbs was from the supermarket
+For years when I first started making natural skincare, my only access to herbs was from the supermarket!

 Preserving fresh flowers